microsoft/azure-software-radio/gr-azure-software-radio/README.md

 	  pck_n tag: Emitted when a missed packet occurs, will update the upstream blocks with the current packet number to expect and the current time stamps context tag: Emitted when a new DIFI context packet is received with the context packet dynamic information
-	  static_change: Emitted when the static parts of the DIFI context packet changes
+	  static_change: Emitted when the static parts of the DIFI context packet changes DIFI Advanced:
+  This tab contains more advanced settings for the DIFI block and should be used by users who know the devices and network in use.

+   Context Packet Mismatch Behavior
+      - Default: Throws exceptions if context packet is incorrect or non-compliant
+      - Ignore Mismatches - Forward data, no warnings: Entirely ignore the context packet, only forwards data
+      - Throw Warnings - Forward: Displays Warnings about context packet mismatch or non-compliant context packets, but still forward DIFI data.
+      - Throw Warnings - No Forward: Displays Warnings about context packet mismatch or non-compliant context packets, but won't forward data until a correct context packet is received or one that does not mismatch the given settings

  * DIFI Sink Block
 	The DIFI sink block forwards packets to a given IP address and port number and packets the data with the given bit depth.
 This block operates in two modes, standalone and paired.